mopidy/mopidy-spotify/README.rst

 v1.0.2 (UNRELEASED)
 -------------------

+- Add ``spotify/settings_dir`` config value so that libspotify settings can be stored to another location than the libspotify cache.
+This also allows ``spotify/cache_dir`` to be unset, since settings are now using it's own config value.

 - Make the ``spotify/cache_dir`` config value optional, so that it can be set to an empty string to disable caching.